-The impact of drug misuse and diseases associated with drug misuse has a direct impact on Mississippi and several policy options exist to reduce drug misuse and reduce harm associated with drug use.
+The impact of drug misuse and diseases associated with drug misuse has a direct impact on Mississippi and several policy options exist to reduce drug misuse and reduce the harm associated with drug use.
 The Center has several publications focusing on these policy options.

 Syringe Services Programs Impact on the Spread of Communicable Diseases